TrentonAdams/postfix/README.md

 My plan is to add an extension directory that accepts startup scripts that do configuration on startup, which is the typical way you would implement that.
+It'll be kind of a conf.sh.d style of directory where any shelll script in the directory will be ran in shell expansion order; alphabetical essentially.
 But, for good form, make sure those scripts use **postconf** to do the actual configuration bits.

 # Thanks